MicrosoftDocs/azure-docs/articles/virtual-machine-scale-sets/security-baseline.md

 ### 4.3: Monitor and block unauthorized transfer of sensitive information

-**Guidance**: Implement third party solution on network perimeters that monitors for unauthorized transfer of sensitive information and blocks such transfers while alerting information security professionals.
+**Guidance**: Implement third-party solution on network perimeters that monitors for unauthorized transfer of sensitive information and blocks such transfers while alerting information security professionals.

 For the underlying platform which is managed by Microsoft, Microsoft treats all customer content as sensitive to guard against customer data loss and exposure.
 To ensure customer data within Azure remains secure, Microsoft has implemented and maintains a suite of robust data protection controls and capabilities.